 During FY23, District management researched opportunities and gaps within the field of education and decided that the District could do the most good by sponsoring educational agencies, groups, and programs already in existence.
-To this end, the UWSWCD has continued a relationship with the Upper Willamette Regional Education Team whose aim is to advance efforts in building a more inclusive, efficient, and resilient approach to environmental education in the region.
-The District's FY23 sponsorship will assist to expand implementation with rural schools, BIPOC-led education programs, and programs developed to meet student needs and reflect lived experiences.
+To this end, the UWSWCD has continued a relationship with the Upper Willamette Regional Environmental Education Team whose aim is to advance efforts in building a more inclusive, efficient, and resilient approach to environmental education in the region.
+The District's FY24 sponsorship has assisted in expanding implementation with rural schools, education programs reaching historically underserved populations, and programs developed to meet student needs and reflect lived experiences.
 Core program areas of habitat, water quality, salmon, native vegetation, wildfire, stormwater, and wildlife support students' connection to the environment through a culturally inclusive conservation lens and builds a deeper connection to place.